 If you are hosting a webinar or want to use a different layout, you can select the Event/Webinar block, which works the same way.
-Both the Event and Event/Webinar blocks have the option to show an RSVP button and set up calendar links.
+Both the Event and Event/Webinar blocks have the option to show an RSVP button, an RSVP negative link (for those who can't come), and set up calendar links.
 Here's what the Event/Webinar block looks like:

 I'm Jonas, Content Manager at MailerLite.
 I’m not the 4th Jonas Brother, but I do write content (which is similar to being a teen heartthrob).
 After writing for a bunch of companies over the years, I discovered my professional passion—helping add some humanity to B2B marketing.
 Email is the perfect place to start!